 In essence, a Bayesian network is a construct that represents a joint probability distribution, and can be used to model the distribution specified by a given data set.
+The principal idea is the explicit representation of independencies in the joint probability distribution, which are exploited to reduce the number of parameters required to characterize the distribution.

 In such a case, an important characteristic of a Bayesian network is the degree to which the network models the distribution specified by the given data set accurately; the accuracy of a Bayesian network with respect to a data set.

 Apparently, the prediction accuracy of a Bayesian network is influenced by the network accuracy.
 The accuracy of a Bayesian network can be determined precisely by evaluating the degree to which the distribution represented by the Bayesian network matches the distribution specified by the data set.

 Recent work [Pappas, 2003] employs the Euclidean distance, the Cosine distance and the Jensen-Shannon divergence as measures of distributional similarity to derive different models for the accuracy of a Bayesian network.
+The Euclidean distance and the Cosine distance are geometric similarity measures that treat distributions as objects in multi-dimensional space and compare them using geometrically-motivated functions, while the Jensen-Shannon divergence is a information-theoretic similarity measure that compares distributions in terms of the information they incorporate.